bao2702-Qb/Virtual-Mouse-Video-Controller/CONTRIBUTING.md

 ---

-Thank you for contributing to Virtual Mouse with Video Control!
+Thank you for contributing to Virtual Mouse + Video Controller Project!
 Your contributions help make this project better for everyone.